Premier Li says China will resolutely oppose Taiwan independence

 In 2014, hundreds of students occupied Taiwan's parliament for weeks in protests known as the Sunflower Movement, demanding more transparency and fearful of China's growing economic and political influence on the democratic island.

-Chinese jets and warships carried out exercises near Taiwan and into the Western Pacific on Thursday, as Taiwan's defense minister warned of a growing threat from its giant neighbor.
+Chinese jets and warships carried out exercises near Taiwan and into the Western Pacific on Thursday, as Taiwan's defence minister warned of a growing threat from its giant neighbour.

 Li also said the notion of Hong Kong independence would lead nowhere, and Beijing would ensure that the principle of "one country, two systems" is applied in Hong Kong and Macao "without being bent or distorted".